linnearice/Credit_Risk_Analysis_Challenge/README.md

 This algorithm is known as EasyEnsembleClassifier.
 The classifier is an ensemble of AdaBoost learners trained on different balanced boostrap samples.
 The balancing is achieved by random under-sampling.
 This model outperforms all other models based on an accuracy rate of 93%.
 However, the precision of high risk loans is still low at 9% with a sensitivity or recall ratio of 92% but with an F1 factor of 16%.

 ## Summary
-In reviewing all six models, the ensembler methods - the Easy Ensemble Classifer and Random Forest Classifier models - yielded the best results, respectively.
+In reviewing all six models, the ensembler methods - the Easy Ensemble Classifer and Balanced Random Forest Classifier models - yielded the best results, respectively.
 * The best candidate is Easy Ensembler Classifier which has the best overall accuracy rate of 93%.
-The overall sensitivity (recall) rate was second at 94% as was the overall F1 score at 97%.
+The overall sensitivity (recall) rate was the highest at 94% as was the overall F1 score at 97%.
 However, when predicting high risk candidates the the precision rate was still low at 9%.
 Perhaps there is room for improvement.
-* The Random Forest Classifier has a decent but not as solid accuracy rate of 68%.
-Out of all of the models though Random Forest showed the highest high risk precision rate at 88%.
-The overall precision rate, recall rate and F1 factor are all 100%.
-In reviewing the numbers though that make up the high risk precision rate calculation, they are very low in comparison to the total number of loans.
-Perhaps a more thorough review is needed here.
+* The Balanced Random Forest Classifier has a decent but not as solid accuracy rate of 78%.
+However, the other ratios were not as good as the Easy Ensemble Classifier.